 David has more than 40 years’ experience helping construction clients resolve disputes through litigation, arbitration, and mediation.
 David’s experience includes representation of:

 - A public-entity owner of two major hospital projects in connection with disputes between the owner and the architect; issues included design defects, standard of care, contractual interpretation and damages.

 - The public-entity owner of a major power plant conversion project; issues included design defects and other defective performance by an engineer, bankruptcy in France of a major supplier, delays and inefficiency analysis, damages, and negotiation of contract documents.

 - A private owner of a power generation facility in disputes with the general contractor; issues included delays, defective performance, damages and contract interpretation.

 - A municipality in disputes with a general contractor on a highway project; issues included delays and inefficiencies, differing site conditions, defective performance, damages and contract interpretation.

-- A painting contractor in disputes with the owner of two large apartment complexes; issues included statute of limitations and other procedural questions,; technical analysis of coatings and other expert analysis, contract interpretation, and measure of damages.
+- A painting contractor in disputes with the owner of two large apartment complexes; issues included statute of limitations and other procedural questions, technical analysis of coatings and other expert analysis, contract interpretation, and measure of damages.

-- A major heavy-highway and paving contractor in disputes arising from construction of runways at Denver International Airport; the issues included compliance with specifications, contract interpretation, technical materials testing disputes, damages, and alleged falsification of concrete test results.
+- A major heavy-highway and paving contractor in disputes arising from construction of runways at Denver International Airport; issues included compliance with specifications, contract interpretation, technical materials testing disputes, damages, and alleged falsification of concrete test results.